-To create and promote a strong support system based on solidarity, social networking and people’s participation for addressing and taking collective action towards effective response to HIV/AIDS and its impact.
+To create and promote a strong support system based on solidarity, social networking and people’s participation for addressing and taking collective action towards effective response to HIV/AIDS and its negative impact.

 - Network and provide support to all PLHIV in Bhutan and the region;

 - Empower and build the capacity of all members to participate fully in their own treatment, care and prevention;